TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 ## SVF Format

 Enough back story, let's get into the details of the format.
+Since leaving Autodesk, I have no access to the spec or viewer source code.
+The information here is based on my increasingly hazy memory and from looking at public SVF example models.
+All errors are mine.

 I'm going to describe the format in terms of the set of files that an SVF converter writes out.
 If you use the developer tools in your browser, you can see the Autodesk viewer retrieving each of these files from the Model Derivative service.

 I'm going to start with the original SVF format, then go through what changed for SVF2.